What’s the lowdown?

 How to stop hair loss from birth control

 Whilst hair loss could be considered a side effect of contraceptives, the benefits in preventing pregnancy outweigh the risk of hair loss for most individuals.
 But this doesn’t take away from the devastating effect of hair loss for people.
-Ideally, if you have a personal or family history of hair loss then try a contraceptive with a lowest androgenic effect or a non-hormonal method like the copper coil.
+Ideally, if you have a personal or family history of hair loss then try a contraceptive with a lowest or even anti-androgenic effect or a non-hormonal method like the copper coil.
 See our guide on androgens which explains this in more detail.

 Hair loss recovery after stopping birth control – what treatments are there?